MarcelRuth/TerminalMolecule/README.md

 # Halo_Animation

-An idea for the welcome animation on the halo cluster.
+An idea for the welcome animation on an HPC cluster.

+TODO: More explanations!